Looking for more information you FUTA tax return? We are here to help!

-The first section is basically information amount the employer entity.
+The first section is basically information about the employer entity.

-• Part 1 is designed to illicit state specific information and depending on the circumstances, the employer may have to complete and submit Schedule A (Form 940.)
+- Part 1 is for state-specific information, and depending on the circumstances, the employer may have to complete and submit Schedule A (Form 940.)

-• Part 3 calculates any addition to FUTA tax that may be determined based on relevant state specific information.
+- Part 3 calculates any addition to the FUTA tax that may be determined based on relevant state-specific information.

 Having trouble with your FUTA calculation?
 Contact us and we can assist you with Form 940.